"My H has been stolen! Awww, that's how people know it's a Honda. Why would you drive a Honda if you can't show it off?"

 - Many airlines have iconic logos, most of which are referred to by affectionate nicknames such as the classic Delta "Widget"◊.
 Like anywhere else if you should dare to make it just◊ a little different◊, be prepared to accept the consequences.

-- The merger between United and Continental has taken this to ridiculous levels.
-In the 1960s and 1970s, both airlines introduced logos designed by the legendary Saul Bass, the "tulip"◊ and "meatball"◊ respectively.
+- The merger between United Airlines and Continental Airlines in 2011 has taken this to ridiculous levels.
+In the 1960s and 1970s, both airlines introduced logos designed by the legendary Saul Bass, the United "tulip"◊ and Continental "meatball"◊ respectively.
 After Continental's 1991 bankruptcy they rebranded with their globe◊ logo still used to this day.
 With the merger the decision was made to keep the United name with the Continental globe◊.
 Cries of "Ruined!" came about at the thought of another classic Saul Bass logo being replaced with what one forum poster referred to as "the whiffle ball" among others who just thought it was butt ugly.
 A couple months after the announcement they caved to the latter group and created a new typeface for the name◊ which was much more well-received although didn't take away criticism from those who who thought they still should have retained the tulip and United's existing looknote or come up with something entirely new (like Delta Air Lines did when they acquired and merged with Northwest Airlines).

 - A number of other iconic logos, such as the Air Canada Maple Leaf◊, Lufthansa Bird...thing◊, Qantas Kangaroo◊ (slightly modified in 2009), and KLM Crown have stood the test of time.
 Even some of◊ the ones◊ that didn't have managed to find alternate applications, thanks to creative trademark lawyers.